Jswig/drivendata-flu-learning/README.md

 ## 🏆  Results

+- ~~0.8342 AUC on hidden test set, 181/948 on leaderboard.~~
+- ~~0.8462 AUC on hidden test set, 133/953 on leaderboard.~~
-0.8342 AUC on hidden test set, 181/948 on leaderboard.
+- 0.8473 AUC on hidden test set, 130/954 on leaderboard.

 ## 📃 License

-This project is distributed under the  MIT license.
+This project is distributed under the  [MIT license](https://github.com/Jswig/drivendata-flu-learning/blob/master/LICENSE).